 Criteria for choosing a language

-As we’ve mentioned, writing microservices isn’t bound to a specific framework or a programming languages.
+As we’ve mentioned, writing microservices isn’t bound to a specific framework or a programming language.
 However, we can’t deny that fact that certain languages make implementation of patterns and principles around microservices architecture more efficient and easy.

 Here’s a short list of components and features that must be inherent in a programming language or a framework, so it’s considered efficient enough for microservices implementation: